 4. Don’t handhold

 Providing guidance is not the same as hand-holding.
 It is good to provide some instructions and suggestions to your child, but do not constantly intervene in your child's actions.
-Let your child come to you for help if needed, rather than constantly intervening!
+Encourage your child come to you for help if needed, rather than you constantly intervening!

 Clearly, the home is an ideal place to practise becoming independent, and parents play an important role.
 However, your child's childcare setting is also important!
 At Nurture Infant, our practitioners ensure that there will be opportunities for your child to develop independence through our comprehensive curriculum.
 Look at how a typical day at Nurture Infant House is like! (https://www.nurtureinfant.com/post/what-does-a-typical-day-in-an-infant-care-look-like)